DDoS/Golite/doc/report.md

 off the LLVM documentation.

 To code-generate a function, we first declare one basic block per label.
-This is done to solve the issue of forward references to labels (like at the end of a loop).
+This is done to solve the issue of forward references to labels.
 Then we position an instruction builder at the end of the current label, and append instructions.

 For every function parameter, we allocate memory on the stack and copy the value into it.
 We then save a pointer to the memory corresponding to the variable.
 This is done so we can assign new values to parameters (which doesn't